-Through an innovative, research‑focused curriculum, the Nursing Science program provides students with a strong background in basic and behavioural sciences.
-As a graduate, students are prepared to become skilled practitioners or to use their nursing degree as a foundation for graduate study or other careers.
+Through an innovative, research-focused curriculum, the Nursing Science program provides students with a strong background in basic and behavioural sciences.
+As graduates, students are prepared to become skilled practitioners or to use their nursing degree as a foundation for graduate study or other careers.

-This program allows students in second or third year to gain experience while earning money to offset the cost of their degree program.
-Internships of 12 or 16 months in duration provide an opportunity to gain relevant work experience at a high technical level within a time frame that allows students to undertake substantial projects.
-The program is optional and open to students in all undergraduate programs.
+The Queen’s Undergraduate Internship Program (QUIP) allows students in second or third year to gain experience while earning money to offset the cost of their degree program.
+Internships of 12 or 16 months in duration provide an opportunity to gain relevant work experience at a high technical level within a timeframe that allows students to undertake substantial projects.
+The program is optional and open to students in all Arts and Science, Computing and Engineering undergraduate programs.

-Through the Bader International Study Centre (BISC) at Herstmonceux Castle, UK, and more than 160 exchange programs in 44 countries around the world, Queen’s University strongly encourages students to gain an international perspective.
+Through the BISC at Herstmonceux Castle, UK, and more than 220 exchange programs in 47 countries around the world, Queen’s University strongly encourages students to gain an international perspective.
 Students wishing to participate in an exchange program normally do so during their third year of study; however, students may study at the BISC in any year.

 Students with Disabilities

-Queen’s provides services for registered Queen’s students with disabilities, including the following: assessment, special exam and registration arrangements, note takers, adaptive technology, counselling, referral services, library aids, liaison with faculty and staff, and peer mentors.
+Queen’s provides services for registered Queen’s students with disabilities, including assessment, special exam and registration arrangements, note-takers, adaptive technology, counselling, referral services, library aids, liaison with faculty and staff, and peer mentors.

 Admission Scholarships and Awards

-Unless otherwise stated, entrance scholarships, bursaries and awards are available to Canadian citizens and permanent residents entering the first year of postsecondary education for the first time.
+Unless otherwise stated, admission scholarships and awards are available only to Canadian citizens and permanent residents entering their first year of postsecondary education for the first time.

-Queen’s also offers admission scholarships to international students on the basis of superior academics; no scholarship application is required.
+Queen’s also offers a limited number of international admission scholarships on the basis of superior academic ability; no scholarship application is required.

-Bursaries are non‑repayable grants available to students who demonstrate financial need.
-Bursaries are also available to students planning to study at the Bader International Study Centre at Herstmonceux in England.
+Bursaries are non-repayable grants available to students who demonstrate financial need.
+Bursaries are also available to students planning to study at the BISC at Herstmonceux in England.